davide-colombo/davide-colombo/README.md

 My journey starts as a little kid at the age of 5 playing soccer at the team in my little town.

-In 20 years I had the chance to try many different sports from swimming, to basketball, rugby, archery, rafting, athletics, bodybuilding, motocross, mountain bike, most of them at a non competitive level, but everytime I approached a new discipline I rapidly ended up to be the most performant athlete.
+In 20 years I had the chance to try many different sports from swimming, to basketball, rugby, archery, rafting, athletics, bodybuilding, motocross, mountain bike, most of them at a non-competitive level, but everytime I approached a new discipline I rapidly ended up to be the most performant athlete.

 Along the years I realized to be a very competitive person and I developed a strong discipline and resilience in sports as in life.